-Dr Morag Treanor is an academic, social researcher and quantitative data analyst with 15+ years’ experience of working across the private, voluntary and public sectors.
+Dr Morag Treanor is an academic, social researcher and quantitative data analyst with 17+ years’ experience of working across the private, voluntary and public sectors.

 The primary focus of her work is child poverty – its measurement, causes, consequences, mitigation and prevention.
 Her work spans academic research and publications, applied social research for public and voluntary bodies and statistical analysis of large-scale datasets, especially Scottish and UK birth cohort studies.
 She conducts academic and applied research with a range of collaborative partners.

 Morag has strong quantitative and qualitative research skills.
 She is unusual for a researcher in that her work uses quantitative and qualitative methods in equal measure to understand child and family poverty.

 She is an experienced evaluator and can undertake pre- and post-intervention analyses, process and outcome evaluations, cost/benefit analyses and can provide support with research guidance, evidence reviews and research ethics.
 Please see the page on ‘Collaboration’ for more information.Follow: